 Channelling can occur in conjunction with processing.
 It involves directing the energy released into something constructive, which leads to greater benefits than were available before the processing took place.
 For instance, consider the phrase, "Don't get mad, get even".
 The assumption from that motto is that you channel the anger you feel (Don't get mad) into greater achievement (get even) so that you can prevail.
 Often the best way that a tormented person can get back at their tormenter is to be a successful person and shine at something.

 However, in the context of Emotional Fitness, channelling can mean something quite specific.
-Here, we join up with the discussions we have had about Body Grip and Facial Motility.
+Here, we recall the discussions we have had about Body Grip and Facial Motility.
 We can use the emotional energy from stored emotion to channel into altering our fundamental body grip and facial structures.
-We can use this energy to enhance our potential or natural talent and change our behaviour.
+We can use this energy focused into Stretch and Hold exercises, to enhance our potential or natural talent and change our behaviour.
+This processing and channelling is fundamental to consciously training yourself towards emotional fitness.

 Benefits of this definition